SaintNick1214/Project-Cortex/Documentation/02-core-features/04-context-chains.md

-# Context Chains
+# Context Chains: Hierarchical Graph Traversal

-> **Last Updated**: 2025-10-23
+> **Last Updated**: 2025-10-28

-Hierarchical context sharing for multi-agent coordination and knowledge propagation.
+Hierarchical context sharing for multi-agent coordination via graph-like parent-child relationships.

 ## Overview

+Context chains are Cortex's **hierarchical graph structure** for multi-agent workflows.
+Think of them as a tree graph where each node is a workflow task and edges represent parent-child delegation.

-Context chains enable agents to share context in hierarchical workflows.
-When a supervisor agent delegates to specialized agents, everyone can access the complete context chain without repeatedly passing information back and forth.
+When a supervisor agent delegates to specialized agents, everyone can access the complete graph chain (ancestors, siblings, descendants) without repeatedly passing information back and forth.

 **How Context Chains Fit in Cortex's Architecture:**